Chem2527/salesforce-devops/Reactjs-Hosting.md

 - Deploy a ReactJS app to Azure Static Web Apps

- - Connect it to a custom domain like xyz.com
+ - Connect it to a custom domain like xyz.com(custom domain)

  - Integrate it into Microsoft Teams as a personal tab

  - Share it with your entire organization or use it individually

-## PART 1: Deploy ReactJS App to Azure + xyz.com
+## PART 1: Deploy ReactJS App to Azure + xyz.com(custom domain)
  - STEP 1: Create a React App

 ```bash